 “safe” sources, mainly tap water.
 If you think you might need to filter water coming from a questionable source, don’t get any of the next models.

-The Camelbak Groove Titan will turn tap water into safe, clean water.
+The Camelbak Tritan will turn tap water into safe, clean water.
 It helps reduce odor and bad taste, and it significantly reduces chlorine levels.

 The cap is made of BPA-free polypropylene and the bottle is made of BPA-free coplyester.
 It’s lightweight, affordable and durable.
 You can wash the bottle – but not the filter – in the dishwasher.
 If you accidentally wash your filter in the dishwasher, the manufacturer recommends that you discard it and get a new one.